hyperledger-labs/go-perun/README.md

 There are multiple **blockchain backends** available as part of the current release: Ethereum (`backend/ethereum`), and a simulated, ideal blockchain backend (`backend/sim`).
 A backend is automatically initialized when its top-level package `backend/<name>` is imported.
-The Ethereum smart contracts can be found in our [contracts-eth](https://github.com/perun-network/contracts-eth) repository.
+The Ethereum smart contracts can be found in the [contracts-eth](https://github.com/hyperledger-labs/perun-eth-contracts/) repository.

 **Logging and networking** capabilities can also be injected by the user.
 A default [logrus](https://github.com/sirupsen/logrus) implementation of the `log.Logger` interface can be set using `log/logrus.Set`.